This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 How to Plan a Road Trip on Google Maps

-I love how you can plan your routes and road trip places to visit, including accommodation, places to eat, points of interest, gas stations, rest stops and anything else to help with effortless road trip planning.
+I love how you can plan your routes and road trip places to visit, including accommodation, places to eat, points of interest, gas stations, rest stops for bathroom breaks, and anything else to help with effortless road trip planning.

 It’s easy to do, super colorful and will get your excited and inspired for your trip and keep you organized while on it.

 The more organized you are before you go on your road trip with kids, the better your trip will be.